TheCl3m/PortableArcade/docs/index.md

 ## Glove

-Our glove works with an arduino nano 33 BLE (we use the gyroscope inside) and two flex meters.
+Our glove works with an [arduino nano 33 BLE](http://store.arduino.cc/products/arduino-nano-33-ble) (we use the gyroscope inside) and [two flex sensors](https://www.distrelec.ch/de/flexibler-weg-und-bewegungssensor-sparkfun-electronics-sen-10264/p/30145501?ext_cid=shgooaqchde-P-Smart-Shopping-Fallback&gclsrc=aw.ds&?pi=30145501&gclid=EAIaIQobChMI1sCF7dyP-AIVu49oCR2zkQdAEAQYASABEgJvCfD_BwE).
 Following our will of keeping the modularity present we are going to follow the same logic as the joystick controller.
-The gyroscope inside our glove will be encoded as the joystick but only in the axis X. The gyroscope measures the angluar acceleration.
+The gyroscope inside our glove will be encoded as the joystick but only in the X-axis.
+The gyroscope measures the angular acceleration.
 When no acceleration is measured, we have a variable i = 0.
-When an acceleration to the right is measured, i
-+= 1, to the left i -= 1.
-In function of the value of i we send a value between 0-1023.
+When an acceleration to the right is measured, i is incremented by 1, to the left i is decremented by 1.
+Depending of the value of i we send a value between 0-1023.

 ### Wiring of the glove